andysawant/counter-api/README.md

+To Run the application go to the folder /counter-api/counter-api" ad run the command "gradle bootRun"

 Implement RESTful Services, which provide the solution of the following tasks, given the sample paragraphs.
 Also protect the services with Spring Security

 Task 1: Search the following texts, which will return the counts respectively.